Best Place To Learn Video Editing Online For Beginners

 This course by Louay Zambarakji is a great walkthrough of the free DaVinci Resolve color grading and video editing suite from Blackmagic Design.

-Louay walks you through how to download and install the program, and use it for the first time.
+Louay walks you through how to download and install the program and use it for the first time.

-The course takes you all the way from beginner to advanced student, and you’ll learn the ins- and out of video editing and color grading in the program.
+The course can take you from beginner to advanced student, and you’ll learn the ins- and outs of video editing and color grading in the program.
+Plus, you get some footage to practice on.

 Other essential things you’ll learn include: